Ventura County brush fires: Evacuation orders and road closures

-SANTA ROSA VALLEY, Calif.
-(KABC) --Mandatory and voluntary evacuations were underway Thursday evening near the border of Ventura and Los Angeles counties after two separate brush fires erupted within miles of each other.
+In Santa Rosa, the so-called Hill Fire burned 10,000 acres and prompted mandatory evacuation orders for Camarillo Springs, the Vallecito Trailer Park, the campus of Cal State University Channel Islands, and the neighborhood of Dos Vientos.

-In Santa Rosa, the so-called Hill Fire burned as many as 10,000 acres and prompted mandatory evacuation orders for Camarillo Springs, the Vallecito Trailer Park, the campus of Cal State University Channel Islands, and Dos Vientos.
+Shortly before 8:30 p.m., the commanding officer at the Point Mugu Naval Base issued a mandatory evacuation of the facility.

 The 101 Freeway was closed in both directions between Borchard Road and Pleasant Valley Road.